dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/quickguide-designer/spatial-system.md

 4.  extents (wide display empty space)
 5.  space within elements
 6.  typography - margins and line-height (problems of cap-height and baseline )
-7.  dealing with borders
-8.  how we space things - positioning in CSS - relative, absolute, t,r,b,l

 ### 1. Margins